 The Food Service Industry has been very good to our parent company, Food Service Enablers, Inc. While the majority of our customers are from around the United States, we have a special place in our hearts for the WNY community.
 After all, WNY is our home too.
 These restaurant owners, chefs, and staff are our friends and colleagues.
 Whatever we can do to support our unique local independent restaurants has become a mission for our team, and we've invested tens of thousands of our own dollars to support the cause.

-Our Local Restaurant Week team has eleven events under its belt and is excited to bring you another successful event.
+Our Local Restaurant Week team has thirteen events under its belt and is excited to bring you another successful event.
 We work hard making sure we do our best to promote and celebrate the incredible restaurants that call the neighborhoods of Western New York home.
 Help us spread the word and show your support of our incredibly tasty local restaurant scene.

 Remember to "Dine Often.
 Dine Local.
 Dine Well!"